 With any luck at some point in your journey, your precious cargo will want to sleep.
 It can be very uncomfortable for them particularly when they no longer use a car seat with a head support.
 There are now products available to help such as the Sneck by Bubblebum.
 They also produce the Junkie which is a useful carry and storage organiser for all the children's bits and pieces especially when you are in your own car.
 It can sit between children on the back seat and even provides cup holders and a mount for an electronic device.

 Wherever and however you are travelling with your children, their safety is paramount.
 Ensuring they are in the correct car seat with regard to the laws of the country you are driving in is also important.
 The laws can vary from country to country worldwide.
-It is best to check before you go and lastly make sure that you have checked your child's passport is still valid and they have an EHIC card if you are travelling within Europe.
+It is best to check before you go and lastly make sure that you have checked your child's passport is still valid and they have a GHIC card (for most people this replaces the EHIC card) if you are travelling within Europe.